 Therefore, closing or dissolving a company is the final decision in dealing with a complicated situation.
 To be able to dissolve a company, a set of lawful efforts need to be done based on the Indonesian Company Law.
 In this article, we will give you some information regarding to the dissolution of a company.
-We will also show you some reasons why the companies finally take this decision.
+We will also show you some reasons the companies finally make this decision.

 Dissolution means the business operations come to end and also with the company’s legal existence.
 In Indonesia, everything from incorporation to dissolution of the company should be resolved legally.
-Based on Indonesian law, company dissolution is generally regulated under Limited Liability Company Act number 40 of 2007 section 142 about wrapping up operations, liquidation and expiry of status of a company as a legal entity.
+In accordance with Indonesian law, company dissolution is generally regulated under Limited Liability Company Act number 40 of 2007 section 142 about wrapping up operations, liquidation and expiry of status of a company as a legal entity.
 PMA dissolution specifically is subject to BKPM Regulation number 3 of 2012 regarding procedures for investment control and implementation.
-The dissolution process for both local PT and PT PMA are almost same, with the exception of a PMA’s obligation to revoke its business license from the BKPM.
+The dissolution process for both local PT and PT PMA are almost the same, with the exception of a PMA’s obligation to revoke its business license from the BKPM.

 Several reasons can lead to dissolution